Approaching truth telling, recovery and healing through the arts

 Submission by Micah Projects

-British Home Children Advocacy & Research Association June 2016 Newsletter
+British Home Children Advocacy and Research Association June 2016 Newsletter

 The Historical Abuse Network calls on the Queensland Government to respond to the recommendations from the Royal Commission into Institutional Responses to Child Sexual Abuse Consultation Paper on Redress.